 Bill No. 871, introduced by Senators Reinhardt and George, amends existing laws related to crimes and punishments in Oklahoma.
-The bill modifies the statutory references for various serious criminal offenses, including first and second-degree murder, manslaughter, robbery, and sexual offenses, by changing the language from "defined" to "provided for" in the relevant sections of the law.
-Additionally, it introduces a new criminal offense related to causing an accident while eluding law enforcement that results in great bodily injury.
-The bill also updates the penalties for eluding peace officers, specifying that such actions can lead to misdemeanor or felony charges depending on the circumstances, including the potential for imprisonment and fines.
+The bill modifies the language in 21 O.S.
+2021, Section 13.1, to update statutory references for various serious offenses, including first and second degree murder, manslaughter, and robbery, by changing the term "defined" to "provided for."
+Additionally, it introduces a new criminal offense related to causing an accident while eluding an officer that results in great bodily injury.
+The bill also amends Section 540A, which pertains to eluding peace officers, by updating penalty provisions and clarifying the consequences for violations, including the classification of certain offenses as felonies.

 Statutes affected: Committee Substitute: 21-13.1